biolink/biolink-model/docs/SequenceFeatureRelationship.md

----
-parent: Classes
-title: biolink:SequenceFeatureRelationship
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: SequenceFeatureRelationship
+# Type: sequence feature relationship

 For example, a particular exon is part of a particular transcript or gene